|MP 1.01.18||Pneumatic Compression Pumps for Treatment of Lymphedema and Venous Ulcers|

 Practice Guidelines and Position Statements

-A 2009 technology assessment report by the McMaster University Evidence-based Practice Center for AHRQ had the following conclusions regarding treatment of secondary lymphedema (3): “…there was no evidence concerning the optimal criteria to initiate or stop treatment.
+A 2009 technology assessment report by the McMaster University Evidence-based Practice Center for the Agency for Healthcare Research and Quality had the following conclusions regarding treatment of secondary lymphedema3: “…there was no evidence concerning the optimal criteria to initiate or stop treatment.
 While the studies suggested that most treatments did reduce the size of the lymphatic limb, there was too much heterogeneity in terms of treatments, inclusion and exclusion criteria, and treatment protocols to suggest the optimality of one type of treatment over another.
 Despite the multiplicity of inclusion and exclusion criteria, the studies did not contain reports of treatment benefits in any subgroup of patients.”
 The report did not have specific recommendations on use of lymphedema pumps.

 Medicare National Coverage